meditationstuff/protocol_1/index.md

 * Very young and small and at a big (to me) party with lots of adults densely walking around with multiple rooms, and I was next to my own mother, but there was a kid maybe a little younger than me whose mother had just abandoned him and he was crying and terrified and looking around.
 And my mom was like "uhhhh, I wouldn't just *leave* my kid."
 A memory I've had before, once in a while, but it seems it tangled me up.

+**20250115**

+* Some rigid / unresponsive *never-agains* in early childhood and middle school ; entangled with current striving

+* "trying to outrun myself each and every moment"

 [<a href="#192ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]